Poster, Divisumma, 1953

 This is a Poster.
 It was designed by Herbert Bayer and made for (as the client) Ing.
 C. Olivetti & C. S.p.A..
-We acquired it in 2009.
+It is dated 1953 and we acquired it in 2009.
 Its medium is offset lithograph on white wove paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 The work of Herbert Bayer is especially significant because he was particularly concerned with graphic design and typography.